-- It's quick and safe to use and you will receive an immediate acknowledgement via email to confirm receipt of your submitted form - You can opt to receive an email on 19 April 2022 confirming which school your child has been offered. - There is no risk that your application will get lost in the post. - You can make amendments to your application right up to midnight on 15 January 2022. - The service is available 24 hours a day, 7 days a week from 1 October 2021 up to 15 January 2022. - You can apply from wherever there is internet access, ie, home, library
+- It's quick and safe to use and you will receive an immediate acknowledgement via email to confirm receipt of your submitted form - You can opt to receive an email on 16 April 2024 confirming which school your child has been offered. - There is no risk that your application will get lost in the post. - The service is available 24 hours a day, 7 days a week from 1 October 2023 up to 15 January 2024. - You can apply from wherever there is internet access, ie, home, library

-You can access the online services using the following address; www.hullcc.gov.uk/admissions
+You can access the online service at the following address; www.hullcc.gov.uk/admissions